 Diagram 38.-Greenacre.
+Reduced to 1-5th.

 The basilar phrenometrical angle 45 degrees: this is the greatest angle we have met with.
 The base of the brain very large, and the region of the moral sentiments very small; indeed, so much so, that it is evident that he was a moral idiot.